 Composition: 08 AC Double Decker Chair Car Coaches, 02 SLRs (10 coaches LHB).

 Fare: Usual AC Chair Car (CC) fares: MAS - SBC Rs 470.
 Fully reserved.
 No general or Non-AC.

-Link (Locomotive): 6350 hp WAP7 from the Royapuram (RPM) shed of Southern Railways.
+Link (locomotive): 6350 hp WAP7 from the Royapuram (RPM) shed of Southern Railway.